 Dentures come out at night.
 This is actually a benefit – your gum tissue needs time to recover from the pressure of wearing the appliance all day.
 You soak the dentures in cleaning solution, which keeps them fresh and extends their lifespan.
 Many patients appreciate the break and the thorough cleaning opportunity.

 But this also means you’re without teeth for seven to eight hours every night.
 Some people feel self-conscious about their appearance without dentures, even at home with family.
-If you need to get up in the middle of the night, you’re navigating without teeth.
+If you need to get up in the middle of the night, you’re without teeth.
 Some patients keep a glass of water nearby to quickly insert their dentures if needed.

 Physical Sensation and Adaptation in Implants vs Dentures